Thuleanx/thuleanx.github.io/blog/_posts/2025-06-23-normal-mapping.md

 In graphics, two of the most fundamental techniques for encoding surface details are normal mapping and parallax occlusion mapping.
-I went ahead and implemented these first, and even made a presentation & live demo to Heavy Iron folks.
+I went ahead and implemented these first, and even made a presentation & live demo to my company, Heavy Iron Studios.

 I heavily referenced LearnOpenGL's [tutorial](https://learnopengl.com/Advanced-Lighting/Normal-Mapping) on this topic, but figured I should make a writeup as a way to internalize my learning.

-# Normal Mapping
+# Idea

 ![Normal Mapping comparison](/assets/images/blogs/normal_mapping/normal_mapping_comparison.png){:.align-left}
 Back at school, I remember my graphics professor showing us a comparison between using